rkuris/lookout.github.io/_posts/2014-05-26-introducing-borderpatrol.md

 nginx extensions which would allow us to add or extend existing nginx directives, making configuration simpler.

-But given the direction we're taking **Border Patrol**, we might need to do more than that.
-We're already in the process of moving ownership of login and account management to a Rails service called **Checkpoint**.
+But given the direction we're taking Border Patrol, we might need to do more than that.
+We're already in the process of moving ownership of login and account management to a Rails service called Checkpoint.
 This lets us build services that never have to care about login or password management.

 Furthermore, with the complexity of nginx, the fact that we don't actually use